Overstreet Comic Book Price Guide: Overstreet periodicals

-During the 1980s and 90s, Overstreet Publications also created publications that provided updates on pricing for recently released comics as well as selected titles dating back to the Silver Age.
-These updates encompassed a guide to both current and valuable comics, along with featuring news related to comic books and collectors, as well as interviews.
-These publications also included editorial content contributed by publishers and bookstore owners who were polled for their insights.
+Throughout the 1980s and 1990s, Overstreet also produced publications with price updates regarding newer comics releases from the present, to selected titles dating from the Silver Age, including a price guide for current and valuable comics, as well as comic book and collector news, and interviews.
+It also included editorial content from the publishers and from polled bookstore owners.
 Various incarnations of the publication (which were published quarterly to bi-monthly, and eventually monthly) included Overstreet's Comic Book Price Update, Overstreet's Comics Price Bulletin, Overstreet Comic Book Monthly, and Overstreet's Fan, with this last incarnation showing a great deal of similarity to the successful comics news magazine Wizard: The Guide to Comics.
 Overstreet also published twenty-one issues of Comic Book Marketplace between Mar./Apr.
 1993 and January 1995.
 Ultimately, most titles were canceled, including Overstreet's Fan which ceased publication in 1997.

 Sale to Gemstone

-In 1994, Overstreet sold his business to Gemstone Publishing.
-Despite this change in ownership, Overstreet continued to serve as the author of the annual guides and related publications.
-In July 2003, Gemstone Publishing made an attempt at a monthly publication called Overstreet's Comic Price Review, which only ran for nineteen issues.
+Overstreet sold the business to Gemstone Publishing in 1994, but continued to release annual guides and associated publications.

+In July 2003, Gemstone attempted another monthly by publishing Overstreet's Comic Price Review, which ran for nineteen issues.

-Additionally, Gemstone Publishing released three volumes of the Overstreet Premium Ring Price Guide.
-These volumes provided values for thousands of collectible toy rings of various types.
-Among these, the most valuable is the Supermen of America ring, with a value of around $100,000 depending on its condition.
-Original artwork for volumes 2 and 3, created by artist A. Kaviraj, is on display at Austin's Ring Museum in Las Cruces, New Mexico.
+Gemstone also published three volumes of the Overstreet Premium Ring Price Guide featuring values of thousands of collectible toy rings of all types, the most valuable of which is the Supermen of America ring, which fetches around $100,000, depending on condition.
+Original art for volumes 2 and 3 by artist A. Kaviraj can be viewed at Austin's Ring Museum in Las Cruces, New Mexico.

 The 52nd edition of the Overstreet Comic Book Price Guide (2022-2023) was released in August 2022.

+The 55th edition of the Overstreet Comic Book Price Guide (2025-2026) was released in February 2026.
+This volume was delayed numerous times from being released in 2025 due to Gemstone Publishing’s parent company Diamond Comic Distributors’ bankruptcy in 2025.

 Facsimile Edition

-In commemoration of the publication's 50th anniversary, Gemstone Publishing issued Facsimile Edition reprints of both printings of the original edition from 1970.
-The Facsimile Edition of the first printing, featuring a white cover, was initially scheduled for release on April 8, 2020, but due to the coronavirus pandemic, its release was postponed.
-Each of these editions came in four versions: a softcover edition with a retail price of $16.95, a hardcover edition priced at $25.00 (limited to 400 copies), a signed and numbered hardcover edition costing $50.00 (signed by Robert Overstreet and limited to 100 copies), and a deluxe signed and numbered hardcover edition priced at $75.00 (signed by Robert Overstreet and Steve Geppi, limited to 50 copies).
+In connection with the publication's 50th anniversary, Gemstone published Facsimile Edition reprints of both printings of the first edition (1970).
+The Facsimile Edition of the first printing (white cover) was originally scheduled to be released April 8, 2020 but was delayed due to the coronavirus pandemic.

+For each edition, there were four versions: softcover (retail price $16.95), hardcover ($25.00, limited to 400 copies), a signed and numbered hardcover ($50.00, signed by Robert Overstreet and limited to 100 copies), and a deluxe signed and numbered hardcover ($75.00, signed by Robert Overstreet and Steve Geppi, and limited to 50 copies).